Programming-Git2024/Shop5/README.md

 and also not greater than maxInv.
 The commit message for this task is 'task H'

-## TAsk Implementing tests in PartTest.java
+## Task I Implementing tests in PartTest.java
 The following tests were implemented between lines 159-198 of PartTest.java getMinInv() setMinInv() getMaxInv() setMaxInv() setMinAndMaxInv()
 The commit message for this task is 'Task I'

+## Task J
+Removed the class files for any unused validators in order to clean the code